hazcod/maclaunch/README.md

 To list all your services: `maclaunch list`

 To list all enabled services: `maclaunch list enabled`

+To list all enabled services, ignoring internal ones: `ML_SYSTEM=no maclaunch list enabled`

 To list all disabled services: `maclaunch list disabled`